Two big names in the world of outdoor clothing are Patagonia and North Face.

 Neither is a helmet-compatible hood but both are very effective when it comes to meeting the requirements of high-performing rain jackets.

-As Patagonia have put a strong focus on layering and making sure you stay completely dry while wearing the Torrentshell, it is a heavier rain jacket compared to the Venture 2.
+As Patagonia has put a strong focus on layering and making sure you stay completely dry while wearing the Torrentshell, it is a heavier rain jacket compared to the Venture 2.

 The Torrentshell weighs in at around 14.6 oz and the Venture 2 weighs around 11 oz.

 Just over 3 oz probably makes no difference to your experience while wearing the rain jackets but it could be important if weight is a key consideration for you.

 Both rain jackets come in a range of color options.

 While the look of your jacket may not be your main priority, it can add to its practicality if you’re able to wear it in your everyday life and not look like you’re heading into the wilderness at a moment’s notice.

 Stylish color choices can certainly help with that.